lanl-aea/waves/docs/tutorial_00_scons.rst

 target is specified in the call to ``scons``.
 The second call to ``Help()`` will append the default target list to the output of ``scons -h``.

+11. Add the project aliases to the project help message from the code-snippet below.

 .. admonition:: waves-eabm-tutorial/SConstruct

    .. literalinclude:: eabm_tutorial_00_SConstruct